JupiterOne/sdk/packages/integration-sdk-cli/src/bocchi/docs/template/authentication.md

 # Authentication

-Defines the authentication type for the API.
+Defines the authentication method to use for the API.
+The template currently supports two options for Authentication.

-## Schema 1 - Endpoint:
+## Option 1 - Endpoint:

-Use this method if you must hit an endpoint to get authentication headers.
+Use this method if you need to hit an endpoint to get authentication headers.

 |                     |                     |
 | ------------------- | ------------------- |